Ad Noctum: Chapter 7

 Volker nodded.

-“Torture, death, yadda yadda yadda,” Volker replied.
+“Torture, death, yadda yadda yadda,” Volker cut in.

 “Don’t be witty,” Volker said.
 “Check.”